 Beyoncé’s career shows this evolution from shallow (though spectacular) songs like “Irreplaceable” to “Formation,” celebrating black womanhood.
 The music video also features images showing a squad car being submerged under the Katrina flood waters; a shout-out to police violence and the lack of protection and order devoted to black survivors post-Katrina.
 The lyrics “I like my negro nose with Jackson Five nostrils” also would probably have never flied ten years ago.
 But, thanks to BLM and now Beyoncé, black people everywhere can learn to love their wide noses and dark skin.

 And it’s through self-love and love for one’s community that the demand for fair recognition arises. #OscarsSoWhite was the exact manifestation of this, and the next year “Moonlight” won the Academy Award for best picture, showing that not only is the movement still flourishing from the Trayvon Martin case in 2012, but it is also succeeding, despite attempts to paint BLM participants as terrorists.

-The black community today is stronger than it has ever been, and it’s going to stay that way with black artists showing that black lives don’t just matter, but they thrive.
+The black community today is stronger than it has ever been, and it’s going to stay that way with black media showing that black lives don’t just matter, but they thrive.
 The New Black Renaissance is just starting, so grab your lemonade and settle in.